gciruelos/gciruelos.com/posts/2015-03-04-propositions-as-types.markdown

 Until now, we have talked about intuitionistic type theory, developed by Per Martin-Löf, but this applies more or less to all type theories (like simply typed lambda calculus or calculus of constructions).
 But it is worth to mention the case of HoTT.
 HoTT is an intensional type theory [(i.e. makes a difference between definitional equality and the equality type, thus admitting a higher-dimensional interpretation of the latter).]
 [3]

 In HoTT not all types can be interpreted as propositions.
-This is due to the higher-dimensional interpretation we talked about, as types can contan more information than mere provability.
+This is due to the higher-dimensional interpretation we talked about, as types can contain more information than mere provability.
 So we would like to restrict types that we can interpret as propositions.
 This is the definition:

 \\[isProp(P) :\\equiv \\prod_{x,y:P} (x=y)\\]